jdrab/websupport-client/README.md

 # websupport.sk rest api - client

-**first warning**
-for some odd reason websupport api does not use the full payload to generate the hash eg:
+**1st Warning** - for some odd reason websupport api does not use the full payload to generate the signature eg:

 ```php
 # https://rest.websupport.sk/docs/v1.intro